As part of the module kernel requirements introduced in Android 8.0, all system-on-chip (SoC) kernels must support loadable kernel modules.

 Kernel configuration options

-To support loadable kernel modules, android-base.cfg in all common kernels includes the following kernel-config options (or their kernel-version equivalent):
+To support loadable kernel modules, android-base.config in all common kernels includes the following kernel-config options (or their kernel-version equivalent):

 CONFIG_MODULES=y CONFIG_MODULE_UNLOAD=y CONFIG_MODVERSIONS=y